jahvier/README.md/README.md

 - 🔭 Currently working on Blockchain
 - 🌱 Now learning Fintech
-- 💬 Ask me about Customer loyalty
+- 💬 Ask me about consumer loyalty

 <!--
 - 👯 I’m looking to collaborate on